inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

   environment variable (on Windows 7: :menuselection:`System Properties -->
   Advanced --> Environment Variables`).

-To verify that you have the correct python in your path launch python and print sys.executable - is should show :samp:`c:\python27\python.exe` as per the demo session below::
+To verify that you have the correct version of python in your path launch a python shell and execute the command :command:`print sys.executable` - is should show :samp:`c:\python27\python.exe` as per the demo session below::

     C:\Users\inasafe\.qgis\python\plugins\inasafe>python